-Knowing how to screenshot on Windows 10 — capturing an image of your screen — is one of the most useful tools for any PC user, whether you're using one of the best laptops around or your trusty old machine.
+Knowing how to screenshot on Windows 10 and Windows 11 — capturing an image of your screen — is one of the most useful tools for any PC user, whether you're using one of the best laptops around or your trusty old machine.

 Whether you need a screenshot to share with a work colleague or just to capture something you’ve spotted online, once you know how to do it you’ll be snapping screengrabs frequently.

-Thankfully performing a screenshot on Windows 10 is generally a super easy process, that can be done with a single button press on most PCs and laptops.
-It’s significantly easier to perform this task on Windows than it is on Mac.
+Thankfully, performing a screenshot on Windows is a super easy process, and can be done with a single button press on most PCs and laptops.

-Furthermore, Windows 10 gives you a load of options when it comes to screenshotting your PC display.
-Not only can you easily screenshot your entire screen but you can also capture solely your active window or even just a small portion of the screen with just a simple keyboard shortcut.
+Windows also gives you a load of options when it comes to screenshotting your PC display.
+Not only can you easily screenshot your entire screen, but you can also capture just your active window or even just a small portion of the screen with just a simple keyboard shortcut.

 If you want to capture an image of your entire PC or laptop screen, this is how you do it:

-- Click Ctrl+V to paste image.
-You can now paste your image into a supported program such as Word, Google Docs or PhotoShop.
+2. Click Ctrl+V to paste image.
+You can now paste your image into a supported program such as Word, Google Docs, Paint or PhotoShop.

-It’s that simple to take a screenshot on Windows 10, just look for the Print Screen key and you can’t go far wrong.
+It’s that simple to take a screenshot on Windows — just look for the Print Screen key and you can’t go wrong.

-On some keyboards, you’ll need to hold down the Function key (usually labeled Fn) while also pressing Print Screen, so if you have any issues this is likely the cause.
+On some keyboards, you’ll need to hold down the Function key (usually labeled Fn) while also pressing Print Screen.

-How to screenshot on Windows 10: Single window only
+How to screenshot on Windows: Single window only

 If you want to solely screenshot a single window of your PC or laptop screen, this is how you do it: